JimSeker/augmentedreality/README.md

-augmentedreality
+augmented reality Examples for android.
 ================

-Augmented Reality examples for Android.
+Examples to actually follow shortly.

+These are example code for University of Wyoming, Cosc 4730 Mobile Programming course.
+All examples are for Android.